Why is this important?

 Banks charge when you go overdrawn without an arranged overdraft facility, when you go over any agreed overdraft limit, or when there isn't enough money in your account to cover a withdrawal, such as a cheque.
 This is called an unauthorised overdraft.
 Charges for unauthorised overdrafts are often very high.
 Many people have complained that they are unfair and have asked for refunds.

 Because there were so many complaints about unfair overdraft charges, the former Office of Fair Trading (OFT) took a test case through the courts and existing complaints were put on hold.
 The Supreme Court has now decided that the OFT did not have the power to decide if the charges are unfair.
 If you've made a claim for a refund of bank charges, it's likely that your claim will now be rejected, although your bank should treat you sympathetically if you can show financial hardship.
+There is information about overdraft charges on the Financial Ombudsman Service website at www.financial-ombudsman.org.uk/faq/bank-charges.html.

 The situation is slightly different in Scotland where some sheriff courts are accepting claims and allowing the case to be heard at a formal hearing.
 Some of these cases have been settled out of court, with no further need for legal action.
 You may want to get specialist advice about this from your local CAB.